 Just a quick note: I wanted to personally thank each and everyone of you for your support re: Artisan Sourdough Made Simple!
 It’s truly overwhelming to read all of your comments, reviews, and to see your bread pics on social media and blogs!
 It’s very inspiring.
-And the book is currently #1 on Amazon for new releases in bread baking!
+The book is currently #1 on Amazon for new releases in bread baking!
 I couldn’t have done this without you.
 Please continue to use hashtag #ArtisanSourdoughMadeSimple so I can see more beautiful bakes from the book!
+Now, onto the recipe!

 Seasonal baking: it’s one of my favorite things about sourdough.